cmexdev/PATH/README.md

 ### Programming

-**This game was written in vanilla JavaScript.**

-Data files in JSON.
+Written in Node.js and JSON.

 #### Common code